ValdemarGr/mezel/README.md

 * Streamed diagnostics reporting for errors and warnings (diagnostics will appear as they are generated instead of waiting for the build to finish)
 * Build change propagation (mezel always builds all targets so you get full diagnostics)
 * Logging of all build events with performance traces
-* Uses a custom `--output_base` to avoid destroying your build cache
+* Build isolation, uses a custom `--output_base` to avoid destroying your build cache
 * Custom build/query flags
 * Semi-automatic configuration generation
+* Minimal build target definitons using ijars over jars

 Things that I will be working that Mezel doesn't support yet:
 * Caching of output jars/ijars from local targets (improves DX on big refactorings since transitive jars will persist through bazel output extermination)